Rahul walks out over agenda for House defence panel meeting

 He left the meeting minutes before it concluded as the panel chairman, BJP leader Jual Oram, denied a discussion on these issues as they were not part of the pre-decided agenda, the people added.

-Oram also reminded that MPs need to give prior notice to discuss subjects not listed in the agenda, they added.

-This is not the first time Gandhi has walked out of a parliamentary panel meeting.
-Last December, the Congress leader left a meeting of the defence standing committee, alleging that the panel’s time was being wasted in discussing armed forces’ uniform instead of national security
+Last December, the Congress leader left a meeting of the defence standing committee, alleging that the panel’s time was being wasted in discussing armed forces’ uniform instead of national security.